quentin-mckay/Code-Syntax-Highlighter-Ed/README.md

 ## Installation

-1. Download and unzip
+1. Download repository and unzip

-1. Follow these 3 steps to load the unzipped folder.
+1. Follow these 3 steps to load the unzipped extension folder

 ![asdfds](./images/loading_unpacked_extension.jpg)